ASKI Energy ALS-Mini-S8 and ALS-Mini-S4

 Prerequisites

-- Network reachability to the device's embedded web server (HTTP/HTTPS port)
+• Network access to the embedded web server (port typically 80/443)

-remotely exploitableno authentication requiredlow complexityno patch availableend-of-life productaffects critical infrastructure
+remotely exploitableno authentication requiredlow complexityno patch availableaffects critical energy operationsall versions affectedend-of-life product

 Exploitability